-The story of hunchback Quasimodo attracted a lot of attention from the people at the time that Victor Hugo’s novel was published in 1831.
-As such, the success of ‘Notre-Dame de Paris’ was such that the cathedral was able to be saved from ruin thanks to the enthusiasm of the people.
+The story of hunchback Quasimodo attracted a lot of attention from the people when Victor Hugo’s novel was published in 1831.
+As such, the success of ‘Notre-Dame de Paris’ was such that the cathedral could be saved from ruin thanks to the people’s enthusiasm.
 Notre-Dame’s fame is thus in part thanks to Victor Hugo.

 Find out more about the Towers of Notre-Dame.

 The cathedral’s interior is as grand as the exterior.
-Notre-Dame cathedral reveals itself through the discovery of its nave, side-aisles, transept, choir and ambulatory.
+Notre-Dame Cathedral reveals itself by discovering its nave, side aisles, transept, choir and ambulatory.

-The transept is flanked by a statue of Saint Denis and also of the Virgin with Child from the 14th century.
-A commemorative plaque in memory of the English soldiers killed during the First World War is located to the south-west.
-Notre-Dame’s transept and its crossing give the cathedral the shape of a Latin cross, which itself is oriented to the southeast, towards Jerusalem.
-Beneath the north and south rose windows are enormous stained glass windows which allow a natural, warm light to permeate the crossing of the transept.
+The transept is flanked by a statue of Saint-Denis and the Virgin with Child from the 14th century.
+A commemorative plaque in memory of the English soldiers killed during the First World War is in the southwest.
+Notre Dame’s transept and crossing give the cathedral the shape of a Latin cross, which is oriented to the southeast, towards Jerusalem.
+Beneath the north and south rose windows are enormous stained glass windows that allow natural, warm light to permeate the crossing of the transept.

-The transept offers the best views to the South and North rose windows.
+The transept offers the best views of the South, and North rose windows.